 After several months of deliberations, this report was submitted in December 2007 (doc.
-MEPC 57/17) and was presented at MEPC 57 in April 20084.
+MEPC 57/17) and presented at MEPC 57 in April 20085.
 The report went at length on recording the positions and work of the CG members on this subject and recommending what to do next.
 Below is a very brief summary.

-We first note that the terms of reference of the CG implicitly ruled out a broad interpretation of the term "environmental risk acceptance criteria", and limited the scope of the analysis just to oil pollution, leaving aside other environmental issues (such as emissions, residues, water ballast, recycling, and many others).
-However, the analysis was not confined to cargo spills from oil tankers, but included oil pollution from any ship (bunker spills definitely included).
+For starters, the terms of reference of the CG did not explicitly rule out a broad interpretation of the term "environmental risk acceptance criteria", or even of the term "oil pollution".
+However, the reference to annex 3 of MEPC 55/18 and to MEPC 56/18/1, which essentially dealt only with oil pollution, implicitly limited the scope of the analysis of the CG.
+It is important to point out however, that the analysis was not confined to cargo spills from oil tankers, but included oil pollution from any ship (bunker spills definitely included).